wynessgp/sqa-risk-recreation/docs/bva/domain/DieRollParser.md

   - 2 (RISK rules minimum allowed amount)
   - \> 2
   - Maximum possible value: 6 (RISK rules maximum allowed amount)
+- Setup die: Pointer
+  - Null pointer (will not be considered; die is generated upon request)
+  - A pointer to the true object

 Output: Collection
-- An empty collection (ignored, will always have setup dice)
+- An empty collection (ignored, will always have set up dice)
 - Contains exactly one element (ignored)
 - Contains exactly 2 elements
 - Contains \> 2 elements